Myelination imaging

 Intracortical myelination and absolute pitch

 In a between-subject design (Kim & Knösche, 2016), we found higher intracortical myelination (indicated by lower T1 values) in the right planum polare (the anterior part of the supratemporal plane) of musicians with absolute pitch than without.
 The higher intracortical myelination suggests a suppression of neural plasticity.
-Given the importance of the early onset of musical training in developing absolute pitch, the inreased myelination could contribute to the preservation of pitch chroma template that the absolute pitch listeners utilize.
+Given the importance of the early onset of musical training in developing absolute pitch, the increased myelination could contribute to the preservation of the pitch chroma template that the absolute pitch listeners utilize.

 Intracortical myelination and impulsivity

-In a cross-sectional case-control study (Nord et al., 2019), we found a premature responding (representing “waiting” impulsivity) in youth was associated with the decreased myelination of the ventral region of the bilateral putamens.
-This finding is consitent with a study where high waiting impulsivity in rodents is characterized by lower ventral striatal D2/3 receptors (Dalley et al., 2007).
+In a cross-sectional case-control study (Nord et al., 2019), we found a premature responding (representing “waiting” impulsivity) in youth was associated with decreased myelination of the ventral region of the bilateral putamens.
+This finding is consistent with a study where high waiting impulsivity in rodents is characterized by lower ventral striatal D2/3 receptors (Dalley et al., 2007).

 Intracortical myelination and alcohol resilience